 You may be charged for my services by the Funeral Director you are working with.

-However if you have engaged me separately the value of my service is $500.
+However if you have engaged me separately the fee for my service, including: service planning, writing, meeting (physical / Zoom), liaising with you, the funeral director and venue is $500.
 There may be some additional costs for example if there is travel outside of the Auckland area.